“Who are fit and proper persons to be made Masons”

 From: Questions leading to the Second Degree.

 Being a Freemason is a privilege.
-It is special and if you are considered suitable and Initiated, Passed and Raised through the three degrees, then you are special.
+It is exceptional, and if you are considered suitable and Initiated, Passed and Raised through the three degrees, then you are exceptional too.

 There are three requirements: